Current project

 2) to create an open science database where researchers will share and pool data from their previous studies (INSPIRER-MINDFULNESS database),

-3) to conduct an empirical study investigating long-term meditators that will statistically test the INSPIRER framework.
-This project will set the foundation for accelerating mindfulness research through interdisciplinary collaborations, open science and a common theoretical background.
+3) to conduct an empirical study investigating long-term meditators that will test the mechanisms of long-term mindfulness meditation

 Funded by the Varela Grant, Mind & Life Institute.